DigitalChildHealth/Discovery-Alpha/README.md

 2. Documented evaluations of the prototypes from both business and technical viewpoints
 3. A recommendation, with supporting evidence, of which prototype, if any, is the best viable option to progress to beta phase

+## Ways of working
+Open to all - opportunity for supplier and user communities to become involved to both influence and learn.
+Contribution - seeking different levels of involvement:

+* Doers -  suppliers and users who are willing to get their hands dirty trying out aspects of the interop.
+We would really like at least one primary care, CHIS and ePCHR supplier to be involved at this level.
+* Thinkers – suppliers and users who are willing to publically offer views, advice or critiques.
+* Watchers – suppliers and users who just want to follow progress.